biolab/orange3-imageanalytics/doc/widgets/importimages.rst

 We can observe the result in a **Data Table**.
 See how Orange added an extra class attribute with values Monet and Manet?

 Now we can proceed with standard machine learning methods.
-We will send images to :doc:`Image Embedding <../imageembedding>`, where we will use *Painters* embedder to retrieve image vectors.
+We will send images to :doc:`Image Embedding <imageembedding>`, where we will use *Painters* embedder to retrieve image vectors.

 Then we will use **Test & Score** and **Logistic Regression**, to build a model for predicting the author of a painting.
 We get a perfect score?
 How come?
 It turns out, these were the images the *Painters* embedder was trained on, so a high accuracy is expected.